Northern lights above a snowy Iceland coastline in winter

 • You enjoy the view, not the road

-• Easier with solo or older travellers
+• Easier with solo or older travelers

 Winter self-drive